AMMMA3/alx-pre_course/0x01-git/README.md

-my second readme has ben edited
+my second readme has been edited